 - Lookup — A lookup file for the other RDFs

-In addition to RDFs you can receive custom data files (CDFs).
-A few of the most commonly requested CDFs are:
+In addition to RDFs you can request custom data files (CDFs), which are in CSV format:

-- Chargebacks and Disputes — Enhanced chargeback and dispute data beyond what the Posted Transactions RDF shows.
+- Chargebacks and Disputes — Enhanced chargeback and dispute data that is similar to the Dispute Tracker Log in gAnalytics.

 If you need other data sets from Galileo, you can arrange for those files to be generated and made available through the same method as the RDFs.

 Galileo has sample RDFs that you can see for example values and formats.
+(CDF samples are not available.)
 In addition, you can ask for the Card Transaction Scenarios PDF from Galileo to see examples of how different transaction types are represented in the RDFs.

 The RDFs are generated early every morning and contain activity from the previous calendar day, which on the Galileo system is from 00:00:00 (midnight) to 23:59:59 Arizona time (GMT -0700), a time zone that does not observe daylight saving time.